-Subscribe to your account activity
+Subscribe to account activity

 Managing webhooks and subscriptions

-Creating & Changing Webhooks
+Creating & changing webhooks

 In order to change webhook URLs, you must delete your existing webhook and then create a new one.
-Note that when you do this, you will be required to re-add the appropriate user subscriptions to the new webhook.
+Note that when you do this, you will be required to re-add user subscriptions to the new webhook.

-Webhook configuration management endoints
+Webhook configuration management endpoints:

-|Delete the app’s current webhook configuration
+|Delete app’s current webhook configuration